Will a Car Accident Settlement Affect My SSI Benefits?

 • The first $20 each month

-• Cars used for regular transportation
+• Vehicles used for daily transportation

-• Household items and personal items
+• Household and personal belongings

 • Burial plots